gohjinzhu/Lelong/README.md

-[Lelong](https://lelong.azurewebsites.net/) is a platform for property auction.
+[Lelong](https://lelong.azurewebsites.net/) is a show room for real estate.
-Bidding feature will be rolled out soon.

 ## Getting Started